AudiLiew/dididadada/__src/views/posts/2020/1-hospital-bag.md

 ---
-title: Essential Items to Bring to the Hospital for Delivery
+title: Items to Bring to the Hospital for Delivery
 permalink: /hospital-bag-checklist/ #false #
-date: 2020-01-25
+date: 2020-02-05
 #mod_date: 2020-01-01
-meta_description: "Guys, prepare this list of items for a stress-free delivery."
+meta_description: "Pack this list of items to prepare for your hospital delivery."

 meta_og: true
-meta_og_description: "Guys, prepare this list of items for a stress-free delivery."
+meta_og_description: "Pack this list of items to prepare for your hospital delivery."
 # meta_og_image:

 tags: